dvdmon/YouTubeXLSParser/README.md

 The first thing I'll probably do with this is to upgrade the .Net version from 5.0 to a newer one, but this works fine for now, so I just kept it as is and will upgrade this as time allows, since I'm not as familiar with the newer framework configuration and syntax.

-Otherse, this is by far a perfect formatter!
+Otherwise, this is by far a perfect formatter!
 There are issues with indentation that I haven't quite figured out, so these could be addressed.
 There could also be settings to include/exclude emojis, and of course we could also have an option to save this as an html-formatted document or even markdown, for those who find those formats preferrable.
 There might also be config settings for including like scores and handle names of comment authors (I felt these to be things that would just add length without real added value, but some might prefer to see these, at least for reading consumption).
 The spreadsheet also has links to the youtube profiles of each handle for all the replies to a comment, although not the original comment for some reason, so for an html document those could be included, and even timestamps based on config settings.

 ## License